 In summary then, we’ve recalled the cosine ratio as the adjacent divided by the

 hypotenuse.
 We’ve seen the inverse cosine function which can be used to work backwards

-from knowing this ratio, in order to working out the size of an angle.
+from knowing this ratio in order to work out the size of an angle.
 And then we’ve

 applied it to a couple of problems.